-- Studies of the marine ciliate genus Mesodinium as a model system for how acquired metabolism can promote energy generation and stabilize microbial communities (supported through 2021 by the Army Institute for Collaborative Biotechnologies and through 2023 by the Simons Foundation).
+- Using the marine ciliate genus Mesodinium as a model system for how acquired metabolism can promote energy generation and stabilize microbial communities (supported by the Army Institute for Collaborative Biotechnologies and the Simons Foundation).

 - Experimental evolution of marine mixotrophs in response to climate change.
-If mixotrophs become more heterotrophic under warmer ocean temperatures, they could mediate a positive climate feedback loop (supported through 2022 by the National Science Foundation Bridging Ecology & Evolution program and through 2023 by the Simons Foundation).
+If mixotrophs become more heterotrophic under warmer ocean temperatures, they could mediate a positive climate feedback loop (supported by the National Science Foundation Bridging Ecology & Evolution program, an NSF CAREER award, and the Simons Foundation).

 - Understanding the epigenetic mechanisms that modulate coral bioenergetics.
-We use a combination of empirical and modeling approaches to understand epigenetic-energetic linkages in this model system for acquired metabolism via metabolic mutualism (supported through 2024 by the National Science Foundation Rules of Life program).
+We use a combination of empirical and modeling approaches to understand epigenetic-energetic linkages in this model system for acquired metabolism via metabolic mutualism (supported by the National Science Foundation Rules of Life program).

-While a few general research themes are described below, one of the great privileges of mathematical ecology is that we are often able to work on a wide array of biological questions.
+While a few general research themes are described below, one of the great privileges of mathematical biology is that we are often able to work on a wide array of biological questions.
 Check out our recent research papers to get the best snapshot of our current interests!

 Acquired Photosynthesis in Marine Planktonic Communities